OpenFn/ConSoSci/docs/5-asana.md

 This job is run *only once* as the Asana field gids for a given project are unique and doo not change.
 Thus this job can be switched off or archived afterwards.

 ⚠ *Notes for developers:*
-- This `A. GIDs and Mappings for Updsert` job is linked to the Github file [`/asana/getTaskGID.js`](https://github.com/WCS-ConsTech/OpenFn-GrievanceRedressMechanism/blob/master/asana/getTaskGID.js)
+- An example of this `A. GIDs and Mappings for Updsert` job is linked to the Github file [`/asana/getTaskGID.js`](https://github.com/OpenFn/ConSoSci/blob/master/asana/getTaskGID.js).
 - On OpenFn.org this job is configured with the `asana` adaptor and a `cron` trigger.
 - See below for a screenshot of how it might look configured on the platform.